twyouens/unifi-hotspot-sso/readme.md

 # Single Sign on SAML authorization for UniFi controller

-This is a service that uses the Art-of-wifi Unifi API and SimpleSamlPHP to provide authorization for users/ guests on a UniFi network.
+This is a captive portal service that allows users to authenticate with SAML SSO.
+It is based of the Art-of-Wifi UniFi API and SimpleSAMLphp.

-Release coming in August.
+Release coming in July.

 In my organisation we use Keycloak as our IDP, so this will show how to set it up with Keycloak and SimpleSamlPHP.
+For the UniFi controller we have it on a Cloud Key gen 1.